FrancisDrakeII/object_detection/README.md

-# For reference, here's the list of important library package I used.
-I will update this repo from now on.
+# I highly recommend using the NVIDIA series GPU for training, which will save you a lot of time.
 tensorflow-gpu:1.13.2